josiasdev/josiasdev/README.md

 ![](https://komarev.com/ghpvc/?username=josiasdev&color=006bed)

 # Hello, I'm Josias Batista 👨‍💻
+I'm a Full-Stack Developer with experience building comprehensive web applications.
+On the backend, I'm proficient in Java (Spring Boot) and Node.js (Nest.js, TypeScript) to create efficient and scalable APIs.
+On the frontend, I work with React, Next.js, and TailwindCss to develop modern user interfaces.
-BackEnd Developer, I have experience in personal projects using Java (Spring Boot), and Node.js with Nest.js, TypeScript, as well as knowledge in React for front-end development.
-Mastery of relational and non-relational databases (PostgreSQL, MySQL, MongoDB), containerization with Docker and versioning with Git.
-I am currently delving into blockchain, Web3, smart contracts and DeFi, seeking to apply my knowledge in the construction of decentralized solutions.
+I have extensive experience with databases, including PostgreSQL, MySQL, and MongoDB, as well as DevOps practices with Docker and versioning with Git.
+My current focus is the Web3 ecosystem.
+I'm deepening my studies in Blockchain, Smart Contracts, and DeFi, actively seeking opportunities to apply my skills to developing decentralized applications.
 ## 🏆 Hackathon Achievements

 <p align="center">